 Alloway is a very small town located in the state of New Jersey.
 With a population of 1,296 people and just one neighborhood, Alloway is the largest community in New Jersey.

-Alloway is a blue-collar town, with 45.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Alloway is generally considered to be a blue-collar town.
+45.59% of the Alloway workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Alloway is a town of construction workers and builders, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Alloway who work in office and administrative support (15.93%), legal occupations (9.19%), and management occupations (8.46%).

 A relatively large number of people in Alloway telecommute to their jobs.
 Overall, about 7.35% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.